 The goal of Upward Bound is to increase the rate at which participants complete secondary education and enroll into higher education by providing academic advising, counseling and motivational support services.
-Strategies include meeting with academic advisors knowledgeable of the nations' post-secondary institutions, receive academic advising in course selection for college/university admissions, test preparation in the SAT/ACT, supplemental tutoring/instruction in high school curriculum content, and participate in educational/cultural activities.
-During the vacation sessions from the high school, participants attend college visits, partake in summer residential academy, and attend social activities such as time-management, leadership, and communication.
-For information please contact (530) 661-2207
+Strategies include meeting with academic advisors knowledgeable about the nations' postsecondary institutions, receive academic advising in course selection for college/university admissions, test preparation in the SAT/ACT, supplemental tutoring/instruction in high school curriculum content, and participate in educational/cultural activities.
+During the vacation sessions from high school, participants visit colleges, partake in a summer academy, attend cultural enrichment events, and develop skills such as time-management, leadership, and communication.
+For more information, please contact (530) 661-2285.